SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-happens-at-a-sprint-review-meeting/rule.md

 :::

-::: greybox
+::: info

-#### Not doing Scrum?
+### Not doing Scrum?

-Even if your client does not want to do Scrum - they might have had a bad experience - you should still do this step, just under a different name.
+Even if your client does **not** want to do Scrum (they might have had a bad experience in the past) you should still do this step, just under a different name.
 E.g. *"Hey Bob, let’s schedule a catch up on Friday.
 Then I'll show you what I have done this week"*.
 :::